Dev-Code24/natours/readme.md

 ```bash
 git clone https://github.com/Dev-Code24/natours.git
 ```
-Change the name of dummyConfig.env to config.env.
+After cloning the project change the name of dummyConfig.env to config.env.
 Then add the data in it accordingly

 ## Starting with the development